Greta Thunberg and other activists on aid boat bound for Gaza intercepted by Israel

 He added: "Israel will act against any attempt to break the blockade or assist terrorist organizations – at sea, in the air and on land."

-Thunberg and Cunningham are among 12 activists aboard the Madleen, which is operated by the Freedom Flotilla Coalition, on its way to Gaza.
+Thunberg was among about 12 activists aboard the Madleen, which is operated by the Freedom Flotilla Coalition, on its way to Gaza.
 The coalition says they are a grassroots movement working to end Israel's blockade of Gaza.

+"Greta Thunberg is currently on her way to Israel, safe and in good spirits," Israel's Foreign Ministry said in a post on social media, accompanied by a photo of a lifejacket-clad Thunberg smiling as a member of the Israeli forces offers her some food.

+"Game of Thrones" actor Liam Cunningham was initially believed to have been on board the Madleen, too, but he did not take part in the voyage after helping to load the vessel before its departure from Catania, on the Italian island of Sicily.

-The vessel departed Sicily last Sunday and the group said they planned to reach Gaza's territorial waters as early as Sunday.
+The vessel departed from Sicily on June 1, and the group had said they planned to reach Gaza's territorial waters about a week later.

-On Sunday, in a social media post, the coalition accused Israel of jamming their communication as they approached about 160 nautical miles from Gaza.
+On Sunday, in a social media post, the coalition accused Israel of jamming its communications as they approached about 160 nautical miles from Gaza.

 "Help us to break the siege," the post said.